Apicoectomy in Memphis, TN

 Average Rating

 Candidates for an apicoectomy should have already had a root canal treatment, but the infection has remained or returned in the root tips.
 When you have a root canal, a bridge or crown may be placed to strengthen and protect the tooth.
 This can make another root canal or retreatment difficult if an infection is found since it could weaken or destroy the crown or bridge.
-In these cases, an apicoectomy at Memphis Endodontics may be the best treatment to remove the existing infection while also preventing other infections.
+In these cases, an apicoectomy at Memphis Endodontics may be the best treatment to remove the existing dental infection while also preventing other infections.

 Are there any risks or complications associated with an apicoectomy?